Somaliland: Etymology

-The name Somaliland is derived from two words: "Somali" and "land".
 The area was named when Britain took control from the Egyptian administration in 1884, after signing successive treaties with the ruling Somali Sultans of the Isaaq, Issa, Gadabursi, and Warsangali clans.
 The British established a protectorate in the region referred to as British Somaliland.
 In 1960, when the protectorate became independent from Britain, it was called the State of Somaliland.
 Five days later, on 1 July 1960, Somaliland united with the Trust Territory of Somaliland under Italian Administration (the former Italian Somaliland).
 The name "Republic of Somaliland" was adopted upon the declaration of independence following the Somali Civil War in 1991.

-At the grand conference in Burao held in 1991, many names for the country were suggested, including Puntland, in reference to Somaliland's location in the ancient Land of Punt, and which is now the name of the Puntland state in neighbouring Somalia, and Shankaroon, meaning "better than five" in Somali, in reference to the five regions of Greater Somalia.
+At the grand conference in Burao in 1991, a variety of names were suggested, including Puntland, in reference to Somaliland's location in the ancient Land of Punt, which is now the name of the Puntland state in neighbouring Somalia, and Shankaroon, meaning "better than five" in Somali, in reference to the five regions of Greater Somalia.